-Ever since this thing called the Internet erased our horizons, many of us have found ourselves conducting business in places far outside the United States.
-In doing so we find we must think and act globally.
+Ever since this thing called the Internet erased our horizons, many of us have found ourselves conducting business far outside the United States.
 For many of our clients, filing a patent in the United States is not enough.
 They seek also to protect their invention overseas, where the rules are different.

 U.S. patents do not afford protection in other countries.
 Patents are territorial and must be filed in each country where protection is sought.
 So if you want to be covered in China, Korea, Ghana and Chile, you must file a patent in each of those countries.
 However some countries have joined in a treaty, making patent-filing easier in each of these member countries.
 The Patent Cooperation Treaty (PCT) involves a group of 143 countries.
 (For a list of countries in the PCT, see Wikipedia's entry on the PCT.)

 According to the USPTO, the PCT makes it possible “to seek patent protection for an invention simultaneously in a large number of countries by filing a single ‘international’ patent application instead of filing several separate national or regional patent applications.”

 By filing internationally under the PCT, you gain the equivalent of patent-pending status in all of the member countries for a period of 30 months.
 When that 30-month period is over, you proceed to file in each member country where you feel it is financially worthwhile to do so.

 Here are the steps to file internationally: